 The instructor was skilled and entertaining, helpful yet respectful; truly one of the best.

 The intermediate class had balconies facing the park, which made for a romantic spot during breaks.

 I frequented an Aikido dojo on Adelheide Strasse, with a real gem of an instructor, honoring the philosophy of Aikido as much as its practice.

-The mental and emotional stability of participants made it a very safe space to learn.
+The mental and emotional stability of the participants made it a safe space to learn.
 Nobody engaged in dangerous bravado as happens in some Karate dojos.

 Mixed classes of advanced and beginner students provided further learning opportunities.

 Other masters would sometimes visit, giving lessons of their own.